 Here are some strategies to try when transforming your basic monthly newsletter into a marketing strategy.

 Funneling: The whole point of a newsletter is to generate sales…am I right?
 So use your mailing list as a way to direct audience members to your end goal.
-Whether its signing up for workshop, taking your consulting services, buying your product, etc, you want to ease people down the road to your end game.
+Whether it’s signing up for a workshop, taking your consulting services, buying your product, etc, you want to ease people down the road to your end game.
 Starting with a freebie is a great way to show what you can offer before pitching a sale.

 Segment your Audiences: By spending a few more minutes organizing your contacts when you add them to your list you can build segmented audiences groups who you can specifically target with marketing materials they want to read and open.
 That way you’re not sending a workshop opportunity to someone who is an art collector who would never take your class.